pbinkley/rcb-manual/sections/03-printed-books.md

 impression in wax electrolytically with copper.
 But they have no place in the calculations of costs of small editions.

 ## Printing: Analysis of Costs

 In analyzing the composition, the area, and the running costs for producing a book by straight printing, one might take the cost behavior in Chicago as an example.
-A book of 50,000 words in an edition Of 250, on 128 6″ x 9″ pages, could be made for $246.57.
+A book of 50,000 words in an edition of 250, on 128 6″ x 9″ pages, could be made for $246.57.
 Taking these figures as an illustrative sample, it appears that for composing and printing a book, about 50%